 When our kids were young, one of the struggles we faced every week was how to eat dinner together, the four of us, as a family.

 It seems simple enough, until you factor in commutes, toddlers who go to bed before 7 p.m., and evening work commitments.

 A traditional dinner with all of us together didn’t have to happen in order to have a happy family.
 And, easy meals with yummy leftovers were often key to an enjoyable meal for everyone.

 For many years, the kids would eat leftovers early.
 Then after they went to bed, my husband and I would eat our dinner — in the calm hours from 7:30 p.m. onward till bedtime.
 It was wonderful!

 Here’s one of those easy meals!

 Lemon Garlic Chicken

-The basic recipe behind my Lemon Garlic Chicken is a tried and true favorite with my kids and my husband—just substitute the garlic salt with regular salt, take out the lemon, and add other seasonings like chili powder or Old Bay, if you want.
+The basic recipe behind my lemon garlic chicken is a tried and true favorite with my kids and my husband:

-This Lemon Garlic Chicken is a simple meal that’s gobbled up quickly every time, with several requests for seconds.
-Try it!
+Lemon garlic chicken is a take on that basic recipe and it’s a simple meal that’s gobbled up quickly every time, with several requests for seconds.